8eph/pathing-algo-challenge/README.md

 While it should work with many other recent versions, this has not been tested.

+Pros:
+- integration tests passing
+- the main loop is straight-forward / readable
+- sensible naming convention (hopefully)
+- little matrix arithmetic

+Cons:
+- while passing, test case 10 is problematic as the the end markers are validated at map load
+- performance considerations for very large maps (not among the test cases)
-Unit tests are conspicuously missing due to time constraints, took ~5 days (on and off) to finish.
+- no unit tests due to time constraints, took ~5 days (on and off) to finish
+- class vs pure object initialization and usage

 # Installation
 ```